 You can create a SAS program from the Server Files and Folders section of the navigation pane.
-To create a program, click T and select SAS Program.
-A program window opens in a new tab in the work area.
+To create a program, click and select SAS Program.
+A program window appears on a new tab in the work area.

-Note: You can also click () on the main application toolbar and select New SAS Program.
+Note: You can also click on the main application toolbar and select New SAS Program.

 After you save your program, you can use the Enable autosave option to automatically create a copy of your new program as well as each previously saved program file that you are editing.
 You can use the auto-saved copies to recover the files if you lose your network connection or your browser closes unexpectedly.
-For more information, see "Setting the Editor Preferences" on page 108.
+For more information, see "Setting the Editor Preferences" on page 114.

 Note: The Enable autosave option is available only for programs that you have saved at least once.
+This option does not apply to programs that are opened from a folder shortcut to an FTP folder.